 Regardless of the chosen specialty, students generally begin their studies with introductory business courses, such as business statistics and ethics.
-After completing core courses, students may take specialized classes in accounting, business and finance that explore issues ranging from auditing to taxation and risk management to financial analysis.
+After completing core courses, students may take specialized accounting, business and finance classes that explore issues ranging from auditing to taxation and risk management to financial analysis.

 Step 2: Meet Licensing Requirements